-BSL, on the other hand, relies on finger spelling for words that are not part of its lexicon.
+However, BSL relies on finger spelling for words outside of its lexicon.

-ASL and BSL differ in their use of fingerspelling; while ASL employs it extensively, BSL mainly reserves its utilization for proper nouns such as names or places.
-If a signer doesn’t have an individualized set of hand motions to represent themself, they can simply create one using the first letter(s) of their name.
+ASL and BSL differ in their use of fingerspelling; while ASL employs it extensively, BSL mainly uses proper nouns such as names or places.
+If signers don’t have an individualized set of hand motions to represent themselves, they can simply create one using their name’s first letter(s).

 Sign languages are so much more than just waving your hands around – there are grammar rules, vocabularies full of colloquialisms…the list goes on.

 ASL also doesn’t have the same concept of verb tenses as BSL does.
 Instead, ASL utilizes a range of facial expressions and gestures to help convey past, present, and future tense.
-This difference can make ASL more difficult for newcomers to learn, since they don’t have the same context clues that they would in a language like English.
+This difference can make ASL more difficult for newcomers since they don’t have the same context clues as they would in a language like English.

-Finally, ASL has what is known as ‘classifiers’ which are used to describe people and objects.
-These classifiers take the place of nouns and can be used to indicate size, shape, movement, and many other characteristics.
-BSL does not use classifiers in the same way that ASL does, which means that it can be more difficult to accurately describe people and objects in BSL.
+Finally, ASL has what is known as ‘classifiers,’ which describe people and objects.
+These classifiers replace nouns and can indicate size, shape, movement, and many other characteristics.
+BSL does not use classifiers the same way ASL does, which means it can be more difficult to describe people and objects in BSL accurately.

-For example, in ASL, a raised eyebrow or smile can convey emotion, whereas in BSL, the way the hands move may be more important.
+For example, a raised eyebrow or smile in ASL can convey emotion, whereas in BSL, the way the hands move may be more critical.
 In addition, there are cultural differences associated with non-manual signals that make it difficult for people from one language to understand the other.

-In ASL, certain facial expressions such as lip pursing may have different meanings than they do in BSL.
+In ASL, certain facial expressions, such as lip pursing, may have different meanings than in BSL.
 This difference can be confusing and may lead to misunderstandings between signers of each language.

-Sign languages can be as diverse and varied in terms of dialects as spoken language.
-BSL is a great example – it manages to bridge three countries, each with its own culture and traditions; Britain, Australia, and New Zealand.
+Sign languages can be as diverse and varied in dialects as spoken language.
+BSL is a great example – it bridges three countries, each with its own culture and traditions: Britain, Australia, and New Zealand.

 On the other hand, ASL is more homogeneous than BSL and is used across the United States, with minor adjustments based on location.
-ASL also has a distinct difference from its surrounding neighbors – notably Canada and parts of Central America.
+ASL also differs from its surrounding neighbors – notably Canada and parts of Central America.

-Overall, American sign language and British sign language are very different languages, but they both serve an important purpose for their respective deaf communities by providing a way to communicate with ease and clarity.
+Overall, American sign language and British sign language are very different languages.
+Still, they both serve an essential purpose for their respective deaf communities by providing a way to communicate quickly and clearly.